Contextual MetaML: Syntax and Full Abstraction: Related Work

-\paragraph{Contextual type theory} Contextual modal type theory \citep{nanevskiContextualModalType2008,pientkaTypetheoreticFoundationProgramming2008,pientkaTypeTheoryDefining2019} was originally developed for recursively analyzing open term via higher-order pattern matching.
-In these systems, there is a hard division between the meta language that analyzes and object language that is analyzed.
-Therefore, these type systems do not support running code, which is essentially promoting the object language into the meta language.
-M\oe bius \citep{jangMoebiusMetaprogrammingUsing2022} is the first so-called homogeneous contextual type theory where there is no distinction between the meta language and the object language, and it supports running code.
+\subparagraph*{Contextual type theory} Early contextual modal type theories \cite{nanevskiContextualModalType2008,pientkaTypetheoreticFoundationProgramming2008,pientkaTypeTheoryDefining2019} were originally developed for recursively analyzing open terms via higher-order pattern matching.
+In those systems, there is a hard division between the meta language that analyzes and object language that is analyzed.
+Therefore, those type systems do not support running code, which is essentially promoting the object language into the meta language.
+More recently, M\oe bius \cite{jangMoebiusMetaprogrammingUsing2022} is the first so-called homogeneous contextual type theory where there is no distinction between the meta language and the object language, and it supports running code.
 However, its operational semantics is not type safe as there is no guarantee of progress, i.e. a well-typed program might get stuck.
-Layered modal type theory \citep{huLayeredModalType2024} achieves type safety by restricting the depth of nested code, and is most similar to our work.
+Layered modal type theory \cite{huLayeredModalType2024} achieves type safety by restricting the depth of nested code, and is most similar to our work.
 There has been an extension of the layered approach to dependent types \cite{huDependentTypeTheory2025}, but this is orthogonal to our concern.
 All of the above systems are purely functional; in contrast, our contribution is the design of such a (layered modal type) system for higher-order references of arbitrary open code.
-We drop the ability to pattern-match on code because this would make full abstraction trivial, since any syntactically different code (e.g. $\bx (1+1)$ and $\bx 2$) could be distinguished by pattern matching, and there would be no non-trivial equivalences between pieces of code.
+We drop the ability to pattern-match on code because this would make full abstraction trivial.
+Any syntactically different code (e.g. $\bx (1+1)$ and $\bx 2$) could be distinguished by pattern matching, and there would be no non-trivial equivalences between pieces of code.